ameba23/lowtechnetwork/docs/tech_open_source.md

 * [vimb](http://fanglingsu.github.io/vimb/) lightweight webkit based browser (of which there are many to choose from, inspired by vimprobable, and in my opinion an improvement.

 * [vimprobable](http://sourceforge.net/p/vimprobable) another lightweight browser with vi style key bindings.  uses considerably less CPU than firefox/iceweasel.
 Also allows tabs to be managed by your window manager.
 [Keybindings](https://sourceforge.net/p/vimprobable/wiki/Keybindings/) [Using Vimprobable - jasonwryan.com ](http://jasonwryan.com/blog/2011/06/26/using-vimprobable/)
-* qutebrowser - still relatively lightweight and with vi style bindings, but a bit more feature-rich than vimb.
+* qutebrowser - still relatively lightweight, webkit based and with vi style bindings, but a bit bigger and more feature-rich than vimb.
 * [VimFx Add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/vimfx/?src=search)
 * [vimperator](http://www.vimperator.org) vi style control of
     firefox/iceweasel web browser.
 So you can control the web browser